Wu-Zhe/future-engineer-and-applied-researcher/README.md

 ---

-**We should stop measuring juniors primarily by experiments run, code shipped, or papers implemented, and start deliberately training "problem â†’ loop â†’ evidence â†’ decision" ownership.**
+**We should stop measuring juniors primarily by experiments run, code shipped, or papers implemented, and start deliberately training "problem -> loop -> evidence -> decision" ownership.**

 ## Key actions